mwshinn/PyDDM/doc/ooquickstart.rst

 Object-oriented interface tutorial
 ==================================

-There are two ways of interacting with PyDDM: auto_model, and the Object Oriented API.  auto_model is much simpler, but is not compatible with some specialized models.
+There are two ways of interacting with PyDDM: the :func:`.gddm` function, and the Object Oriented API.  :func:`.gddm` is much simpler, but is not compatible with some specialized models.
 The object oriented API allows you to access the full power of PyDDM in these edge cases.

-Please read the :doc:`quickstart` before this tutorial.
+Please read the :doc:`quickstart`, for building models with :func:`.gddm`, before this tutorial.

 Hello, world!
 -------------

-The object-oriented "Hello World" is almost the same as that for auto_model.
+The object-oriented "Hello World" is almost the same as that for :func:`.gddm`.
-The only difference is the use of Model() instead of auto_model.
-Model() will be used extensively in the rest of this tutorial.
+The only difference is the use of :class:`.Model` instead of :func:`.gddm`.
+:class:`.Model` will be used extensively in the rest of this tutorial.

 .. literalinclude:: downloads/oohelloworld.py
    :language: python